conformalfield/Just-a-test/README.md

 5. Select **Add a README file**.
 6. Click **Create repository**.
 # Create a branch
-Click the Code tab of your whatever repository.
+1. Click the **Code** tab of your whatever repository.
-Click the drop down at the top of the file list that says main.
+2. Click the drop down at the top of the file list that says **main**.
-Type a branch name, for example, readme-edits, into the text box.
+3. Type a branch name, for example, readme-edits, into the text box.
-Click Create branch: readme-edits from main.
+4. Click Create branch: readme-edits from main.